Find out more about our programs:

 The Cleveland County Health Department Pharmacy offers pharmacy services to our health department clinic patients, low-income and uninsured Cleveland County residents, Medication Assistance Program enrollees, and Cleveland County Government employees.

-We are located on the first floor of the Cleveland County Public Health Center at 200 S Post Rd, Shelby, NC 28152.
+We are located on the first floor of the Cleveland County Health Department at 200 S Post Rd, Shelby, NC 28152.
 Our phone number is (980) 484-5164, and our fax number is (980) 484-5269.
 Our operating hours are Monday-Friday 8am-5pm, except for Cleveland County Government holidays or inclement weather.
 Payment accepted includes cash, personal check, Health Savings Account (HSA) card, debit card, or credit card.
 A drive thru is available.